hujhax/austin-improv-wiki/Nice Astronaut.md

 The Small Universe format is the combination of a loose Close Quarters and a loose Harold.
 The format consists of describing an object and collectively storytelling about that object from a plural first person point of view.
 Long rabbit holes are traveled down to generate 2-3 rules of the universe which eventually cause the characters, locations, relationships and rules to intertwine in the end of the show.
 Nice Astronaut started performing this format in the summer of 2012.

 ### Improvaoke
-The [http://www.coldtownetheater.com/events/nice-astronaut-improvioke Improvioke] is similar to an Armando, but replaces the monologues with the interview of an audience member about their life and then an improvised song based about that person.
+The [http://www.coldtownetheater.com/events/nice-astronaut-improvioke Improvaoke] is similar to an Armando, but replaces the monologues with the interview of an audience member about their life and then an improvised song based about that person.
 The improvised lyrics are sung to an existing  and well known karaoke backing track, such as Sweet Caroline.
 Nice Astronaut created this form in early 2010 and performs it on their second Saturday shows.

 ### 28 Minutes Later
 28 Minutes Later (named after the approximate length of the show) is a mono-scene form that follows the third act of a zombie survival movie.
 Nice Astronaut takes a suggestion of a non-geographic location where "humanity may make its last stand" against the zombies.
 Each improviser enters a dark stage with a flashlight and delivers a character monologue until the last character locates the lights in the location and the show starts.